yaooqinn/spark-authorizer/docs/storage_based_authorization.md

 Configuration| Description
 ---|---
-`hive.server2.enable.doAs`  |  The value controls whether the queries are run as the service user id of HiverServer2 (false) or as the user who submitted the query (true).
 `hive.security.authorization.enabled` | Enables or disables authorization.
 In the Advanced hiveserver-site section, change the value to true to enable authorization for HiveServer2.
 In the General section, set this value to false.
 `hive.security.authorization.manager` | The class name of the Hive client authorization manager.
 For storage-based authorization, specify the value `org.apache.hadoop.hive.ql.security. authorization.StorageBasedAuthorizationProvider`